bbauska/W3Cx-3of5/README.md

 &nbsp;
 <br/>

-Using the <v> tag, you will distinguish different voices that should be displayed in different colors (depending on the HTML5 video player implementation).
-See the CSS presented in the previous section to see how to specify the colors for the different voices.
+<p>Using the &lt;v&gt; tag, you will distinguish different voices that should be displayed in different colors (depending on the HTML5 video player implementation).
+See the CSS presented in the previous section to see how to specify the colors for the different voices.</p>

-Example source code:
+<h4>Example source code:</h4>

 ```
 1. 00:00:56.000 --> 00:01:04.000
 2.  <v Tarzan>Me Tarzan...